brunodpoliveira/Fallout1DemoAI/README.md

 - Add sound effects to the demo
 - Add music to the demo
 - Add voice input for player interactions, allowing speech-to-text functionality.
-- Move API keys to gradle.properties to enhance security.
 - Web deployment, so that it can be played in the itch.io webpage w/out needing a download
 - Train a custom LLM following the template below (this will be another project)